aspose-total/Aspose.Total-Products/total/en/net/conversion/mobi-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert MOBI to XLSX or Online App" h2="Export MOBI to XLSX via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily include MOBI to XLSX conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.

+The process of converting MOBI to XLSX is simple and straightforward.
+Firstly, Aspose.Words for .NET can be used to export MOBI to HTML.
+This component provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.
+It also provides support for a wide range of document formats, including MOBI.

+Once the MOBI file has been converted to HTML, Aspose.Cells for .NET can be used to convert the HTML to XLSX.
+This component provides a comprehensive set of features and capabilities, allowing developers to quickly and easily create powerful spreadsheet applications.
+It also provides support for a wide range of spreadsheet formats, including XLSX.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include MOBI to XLSX conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export MOBI to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLSX.
+By using Aspose.Total for .NET, developers can easily include MOBI to XLSX conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This suite of components provides a wide range of features and capabilities, allowing developers to quickly and easily create powerful applications.
+It also provides support for a wide range of document and spreadsheet formats, making it the perfect choice for developers who need to quickly and easily convert MOBI to XLSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}